SCOPE EBA 2018

 Click here to read the information sheet about the HACSU campaign for a better Scope EBA.

 Click here to read the Log of Claims that HACSU members have served on Scope management - it the list of things we want in our new Agreement.

-The NDIS is a historic policy reform, equal to Medicare and compulsory Superannuation, which will ensure the most disadvantaged Australians receive support no matter how they acquire their disability.
+The NDIS is historic policy reform, equal to Medicare and compulsory Superannuation, which will ensure the most disadvantaged Australians receive support no matter how they acquire their disability.